trana261003/bookStore/README.md

 # Bookstore Management Web Application

-Welcome to the Bookstore Management Web Application!
+Welcome to the Bookstore Management Web Application Service Based Project!
 This project aims to enhance business operations by providing a robust and user-friendly web application for managing an online bookstore using the MERN stack.

 ## Features